kqjiang/Udacity_NanoDegree_Full_Stack_Web_Developer/Project 1_Movie Trailer Website/README.md

   1. Clone this repository to local foler using git.

-  2. to fun In terminal, run "entertainment.py"
+  2. to run the project, you can 1) In terminal, run "entertainment.py" or 2) on IDLE, run "entertainment.py"

 The script will generate an HTML page that will open automatically in your default browser.